- Run! Pounce! Feel the sun!

 - +4 to one ability score, -2 to one other ability score

 - Size: Gata are Medium creatures and thus receive no bonuses or penalties due to their size.

-- Type: Gata have the Humanoid type, with the Gata subtype.
+- Type: Gata have the Humanoid type, with the Beast subtype.

-- Base Speed: Gata have a base speed of 30 feet.
+- Base Speed: Gata have a Walk speed of 30 feet.

 - Languages: Gata begin play speaking Common.

 - Bonus Languages: Characters with a positive Intelligence modifier gain one bonus language per +1 of their modifier, selecting from the following list: Dwarven, Elven, Gnoll, Gnome, Halfling, Orc.
 Once the character's intelligence is high enough to have acquired all six of these bonus languages, they no longer gain bonus languages for increasing their Intelligence.
 Characters can also learn new languages by placing ranks in the Linguistics skill.

 - Low-Light Vision (Ex): Gata can see twice as far as humans in conditions of dim light.